lawrencegripper/gripdev-json-schema-validator/README.md

 A simple wrapper around Newtonsoft.Json.Schema as CLI or PowerShell Module.

-It gives full details about the line, position, value, schemaid for any schema errors, for example:
+It gives full details about the line, position, value, schemaid for any schema errors

+As JSON scripts:

 ```
 {
   "Valid": false,
   "Errors": [
     {
+      "UserMessage": "\n❌ Error Details:\n   └─ Message: Required properties are missing from object: city.\n   └─ Location: Line 4, Position 14\n   └─ Path: address\n   └─ "
       "Message": "String '12345' does not match regex pattern '^[0-9]{10}$'.",
       "LineNumber": 10,
       "LinePosition": 20,